td512/Humble-Trove-Downloader/README.md

 # Trove Downloader

 This program is to download all the items in the Humble Bundle Trove.
-The code is a mess, but it works, and is relatively efficient at what it does (using a total of 20MB of RAM during the entire process)
+The code is a mess, but it works, and is relatively efficient at what it does (using a total of 20MB of RAM during the entire process - if you use the autologin expect around 100MB due to Internet Explorer)

 *****
 # How it works